loftiskg/unet-pytorch/README.md

-#### The implementation is not my own.
+#### The implementation of the unet architecture is not my own.
 This unet implementation was built by jaxony.
-See his repository for more details.
+See his repository for more details. https://github.com/jaxony/unet-pytorch